 From the tried and true Berenstain books comes a tale of bravery at the dentist’s.
 In this episode of the Bear family, Brother and Sister Bear goes to the dentist.
 Brother goes first, setting an example for his younger sister before it’s her turn to see the doctor.
 Filled with information and with the Berenstain’s signature calm demeanor and thoughtful attention to “how things work,” this book is a great introduction for children.

 “I have a tooth in my chocolate ice cream,” said Little Rabbit.
 “That’s wonderful,” said Mother Rabbit.
 “It’s about time,” said Father Rabbit… In this beloved favorite, Little Rabbit explores her first loose tooth, finally losing it in a bowl of ice cream.
 She washes it off and waits for the tooth fairy.
 Filled with detailed and comforting illustrations, this book provides a gentle introduction to that well known rite of passage we call losing a tooth.
 It’s a must-read.

 This book is part of a series of books by Michael Dahl in which helpful animals set positive examples for young readers.
 In this installation of sound advice, Pony watches his father brush his teeth and decides to give it a try.
 Filled with simple, compelling illustrations that draw in our youngest patients, this book also comes as a board book and is especially useful for children around age two.

 Next time you come in to Burlingame Dental Arts, please tell us your child’s favorite dental tale!
 We love to learn what “literature” makes small patients comfortable, plus we might find some new favorites ourselves!

 If your child is close to that first dental check up, please let us know.
-Drs.
-Kierkegaard, Wilson, and De Graff will roll out the red carpet and welcome your little one to a future of great dental health!
+Dr. De Graff will roll out the red carpet and welcome your little one to a future of great dental health!